rsdoiel/antenna/planet.md

 ---

-## Two seriously hurt after car driven at people in NI
+## Two seriously hurt after car driven at people in Co Down

 date: 2025-05-18, from: RTÉ News